 Reza Mazumder explores how recent ISIS attacks and delayed court case hearings are jeopardising the safety of Bangladesh’s garment industry and prolonging injustice for its workers.

 His breathing was ragged.
-His fingers jotting down numbers in centimetres were grey.
+His fingers jotting down numbers in centimeters were grey.
 The other men had similar fingers which they worked to stitch together lapels onto coat pieces of a suit.
 I realised the grey was hardened dust, dirt and glue.

 The small man wheezed.